• Level of education

 Description

-This UE includes a refresher and a deepening of programming techniques as well as an introduction to numerical physics.
-We'll start with a review of procedural programming with the Python 3 language.
-Then we'll take an in-depth look at numerical methods relevant to physics, studying a selection of classical numerical analysis algorithms and applying them to physical problems.
+This course includes an upgrade and deepening of programming techniques as well as an introduction to computational physics.
+We will begin with a review of procedural programming using the Python 3 language.
+We will then take an in-depth look at numerical methods relevant to physics, studying a selection of classic algorithms from numerical analysis and applying them to physical problems.

 Read more